 Part of me wanted to stay longer, because I felt like God had more to teach us.
 There is a common game played at wedding showers that involves yarn.
 One of the hostesses goes around the room and starts unraveling a spool of yarn and you tell them when to stop.
 After everyone has their yarn, you go around the room and wrap the yarn around your finger.
 Each time you wrap it around, you must share something about yourself.
 The person with the longest piece, obviously has to say the most.
 While we were in Ethiopia, I felt like God was wrapping yarn around our fingers, slowly teaching us more about Him and about ourselves.

 I started feeling nauseous before we left and feared that it would be a long trip home.
 Luckily it went away a few hours later!
 Sophie, however, had a fever the entire way home.
+We headed to the airport about 8:00 pm and finally boarded the plane headed for Amsterdam.

 Day 13